From the Dog House to the Main House: A Guide to Making Your House Pet-Friendly

 If you prefer a permanent, non-movable sleep space for your pets, consider an old linen closet or a small pantry, especially if you’re renovating the master bathroom and the kitchen, respectively, to make them more spacious – and include plenty of cabinets and drawers for storage space.
 You can install a door or keep the room completely open.
 Throw in pet beds, toys, and bowls for water and food to make the room ideal for your cat or dog.

 Plan on including a pet space, storage containers, or open shelves for bowls, food, treats, toys, cleaning supplies, and pet toiletries in a utility area like a laundry room.
 New homes designed with a sizable mudroom or laundry room have space for a few amenities – like a dog shower, grooming table, and pet furniture – to become true pet friendly home plans.

-Top: A very spacious mudroom in a 2-story, 6-bedroom Country style home can be redesigned to include a dedicated pet space (House Plan #163-1047).
-Bottom: This pet space includes a mattress, a pull-out drawer for water and food, and an open shelf for pet towels (courtesy of Decorpad).
+This very spacious mudroom in a 2-story, 6-bedroom Country style home can be redesigned to include a dedicated pet space (Plan #163-1047).

 Another idea is to transform your entryway into a makeshift pet space.
 You can build open shelves for bins, baskets, and containers to store all your pets’ needs.
 In a number of new-construction pet friendly house plans, homeowners have specific ideas for a dedicated entryway for their dogs.
 In these designs – usually next to the mudroom or laundry room – the areas have tile or concrete floors to allow easy clean up when the dog comes in with muddy paws and a wet coat.